-The maximum comprehensive coverage payout is generally the actual cash value (ACV) of the vehicle minus the deductible.
+The maximum comprehensive coverage payout is generally the vehicle’s actual cash value (ACV) minus the deductible.

-Insurance companies calculate ACV using the replacement cost value of your car, minus depreciation.
-It accounts for your vehicle’s mileage, accident history, make, model, year, and overall condition inside and outside.
-Your deductible is the out-of-pocket cost you’re required to pay towards any physical damage claim.
+Insurance companies calculate ACV using the replacement cost value of your car minus depreciation.
+It accounts for your vehicle’s mileage, accident history, make, model, year and overall condition inside and outside.
+Your deductible is the out-of-pocket cost for any physical damages.